 Example: You have a story about a teenager who is the leader of a gang that has been stealing cars for some mobsters.
 You have two ways you can go with your main character, in other words, two directions your story line can take and you must choose one of them. #1: he wants to leave the gang and make something of his life OR #2: he runs his gang with a iron hand and threatens anyone who wants out.

 With scenario #1 your secondary characters who will influence the story line can be his girl friend, his little brother, and one of his teachers.
-That tells you who they are, but doesn't tell you how they move the story.
-His girl friend fears for his safety and finally gives him the ultimatum of leave the gang or she's leaving him.
+That tells you who they are (what their relationship is to your main character), but doesn't tell you how they move the story.
+His girl friend fears for his safety and finally gives him the ultimatum to leave the gang or she's leaving him.
 His little brother idolizes him and wants to be just like him, but he doesn't want his little brother to make the same mistakes he did.
 His teacher is mentoring him by helping him with his studies and finding him an after school job.

 With scenario #2 your secondary characters can be his girl friend, a rival gang leader, and his contact with the mobster who pays him for the stolen cars.
-Again, that tells you who they are but not what they do to move the story in a specific direction.
+Again, that tells you who they are and what their relationship is to your main charabut not what they do to move the story in a specific direction.
 His girl friend demands more and more in the way of material things so he needs the money from stealing cars to keep her happy.
 The rival gang leader is trying to take over his stolen car business so he has to watch his back at all time to protect himself and his own interests.
 The mobster gives him access to the easy money he needs to keep his girl friend happy and the promise of being able to move into their organization and advance in the criminal world.

-Each scenario has a girl friend, but her function is different in the two scenarios so that the character helps move the two story lines in two different directions.
+Each scenario has a girl friend, but her function is different in the two scenarios so that her character helps move the two story lines in two different directions.

 One of the great things about secondary characters is that you can make them as outrageous, unconventional and over-the-top as you want.
 You don't have the same parameters and cautions with secondary characters as you do with your main characters.
 The main thing you need to be careful with in creating your secondary character is to not make them more interesting than your main characters so that they don't steal the show and shove your main characters into the background.